API reference

 Keyword Arguments

-• reload::Bool: Force reloading of the serialized model from disk.
+• reload: force reloading the serialized model from disk.

 source